feathersjs-ecosystem/feathers-swagger/docs/getting-started.md

 Add [OpenAPI](https://swagger.io/resources/open-api/) documentation to your Feathers services and optionally show them in the [Swagger UI](https://swagger.io/tools/swagger-ui/).

-You can also add custom methods to feathers services that will be available as rest routes but not via the feathers client.
+You can also add custom methods to feathers services that will be available as rest routes but not via feathers client.

 This version is prepared to work with Swagger UI >= 4.9